esperantgada/Image_Gallery/README.md

 An app that fetches images from [Flickr](https://www.flickr.com/services/developer/api/) API and displays them on the screen.
 The user can directly get  a list of images from the API and displays see them on the screen or search images by name from the API.
-In all cases, the image are fetched from the API and saved in Room database before being retrieved and displayed by the UI.

 How does it work?
 ================